 Wolfgang Vinzent Sinclair had a cordial relationship with President Mellet, but only out of necessity.
 The President of France didn’t often have time to interact with personal friends, given all the challenges facing France, but he did realize the importance of engaging with the people who wielded significant interest in the French economy, and Wolfgang was one of those men.

 In addition to his investments in France, Wolfgang was known globally as a general businessman of strong character, sagacity, and intrigue.
 His portrait had been featured in several continental business magazines over the years, and his methods were analyzed at business schools the world over.
 Wolfgang unquestionably was a mogul, and his billionaire status made others jealous and envious of him.
-His status made socialites and politicians flock to him, whom he seldom dealt with except for when personal gain was an option.
+His status made socialites and politicians flock to him, but he seldom dealt with them, except when personal gain was an option.

 A new female voice, with a French accent, crackled over the speakerphone: “Please hold for the President, merci.”
 Beep.